joejcollins/captain-kestrel/locust_test/README.md

 Go to <https://console.aws.amazon.com/iam/home#/security_credentials> and enter the account name you were given.
-This should forward you to an IAM (Identity and Access Management) login page, where you can enter the `zengenti` AWS account name.
+This should forward you to an IAM (Identity and Access Management) login page, where you can enter the `company` AWS account name.

     Account: <your_account>
     IAM Account: <your_username>